TIBCOSoftware/flogo-contrib/activity/mapper/README.md

 title: Mapper
 weight: 4616
 ---

-# flogo-mapper
+# Mapper
-This activity provides your flogo application the ability to map values on to the action/flow working attribute set.
+This activity allows you to map values to the working attribute set of a flow.

 ## Installation
+### Flogo Web
+This activity comes out of the box with the Flogo Web UI
+### Flogo CLI
 ```bash
 flogo install github.com/TIBCOSoftware/flogo-contrib/activity/mapper
 ```